Beritens/Beritens.github.io/_posts/2025-02-22-webslinger.md

 <script src = "/assets/js/add_script.js"></script>

-Don't you think websites have become a bit broing. \
+Don't you think websites have become a bit boring? \
 Don't you rather want to play a game instead of actually reading? \
 Probably not, but here's an extension that does it anyway.